-This song opens with a phased guitar, gliding lead synth and some wild sounding arpeggio runs I'll show you how create the latter two.
-The important elements of the lead sound involve using monophonic glide, unison detune and a wide open filter / envelope.
-Although I've seen some suggestions that this part was recorded with the Juno-106, I personally think it was actually recorded on the Sequential Pro-One, for it's better detune sound.
+This song opens with a phased guitar, gliding lead synth and some wild sounding arpeggio runs I'll show you how to create the latter two.
+The important elements of the lead sound involve using monophonic glide, unison detune and a wide open filter/envelope.
+Although I've seen some suggestions that this part was recorded with the Juno-106, I personally think it was actually recorded on the Sequential Pro-One, for it's better detuning capabilities.

-To set up the patch, use 2 sawtooth waves slightly detuned (or if your synth has it, use unison mode), set envelope sustain to max, put your synth in mono / legato mode and raise the glide parameter until the note slides sound at about the speed your hear in the track.
+To set up the patch, use 2 sawtooth waves slightly detuned (or if your synth has it, use unison mode), set envelope sustain to max, put your synth in mono/legato mode and raise the glide parameter until the note slides sound at about the speed you hear in the track.
 Lower the filter cutoff just a little so to slightly darken the sound, otherwise it'll sound a little too harsh.
 I used Arturia Prophet V, which is based on a similar synth to the Pro-One, the Sequential Prophet-5.
 Here are my settings:

 The arpeggio sound is a lot easier to create than it sounds, it has more to do with the arpeggio setting than it does the synth settings.
 This was no doubt recorded with Kevin's Sequential Pro-One, which has a very basic inbuilt arpeggiator function.
 Although the Pro-One can be synced via CV, in 'Endors Toi' it's running in free mode, so if you're trying to get a similar sound in a DAW make sure to turn off the Sync option on your arpeggiator and experiment with the Rate setting to get the speed you want.
 Here I found that 72ms sounds close to the original.
 I used Arturia Prophet V again, I set it to one of the basic template presets and used Ableton Live's Arpeggiator to arpeggiate the chords I played in.